weareplanet/commercetools-planet-integration/docs/environment-setup-guide.md

 To deploy the connector, you will need either access to an on-premise environment or a cloud service running Node.
 We provide example scripts for Amazon Web Services (AWS) deployment, the easiest and recommended option at the moment.

 Please note that the connector requires Node.js 16.0.0 to work.
 The application is implemented in Typescript.
 For the production environment, you must compile the program into JavaScript.
-Check the section [Deployment](#Deployment) below for more details related to deployment.

 ## Overview